Former Chicago Bears’ Coach Believes Biggest Challenge For Mitch Trubisky Will Be His Passing Game

 Former Chicago Bears’ head coach John Fox sees challenges ahead this season.
 In Fox’s eyes, the biggest challenge that the Bears will face is Mitch Trubisky’s passing game (courtesy of NFL.com).

 “Their challenge will be their passing game.
 That’s where they were deficient last year.
-That will be how fast they can adjust.
+That will be how fast they can adjust.”

 “Just getting all those pieces in place to be more efficient in the passing game.
 Young quarterback, Mitch Trubisky, how efficient is he gonna be, how fast can he get used to those pieces?”